jahrulnr/esp32-cozmo-system/docs/UTILS_I2C_DOCS.md

 ## Overview

 The Utils directory contains core utility components for the Cozmo-System project that provide essential functionality across the system.
+ThThe I2CScanner class provides comprehensive utilities for detecting I2C devices on a bus, identifying common components, and diagnosing connection issues.
+It is designed to simplify the process of identifying and troubleshooting I2C peripherals during both development and production stages of your project.

+For detailed troubleshooting information, refer to the dedicated [I2C Troubleshooting Guide](./I2C_TROUBLESHOOTING.md).

+For information about specific compatible devices, see the [I2C Compatible Devices](./I2C_COMPATIBLE_DEVICES.md) reference.

-These utilities include logging, I2C management, file management, and memory optimization tools.
+### Features utilities include logging, I2C management, file management, and memory optimization tools.

 ## Table of Contents